AugustoPeres/DTL-Model-Checking/README.md

 then using `stack build`, or any other preferred method of compilation, to compile and install.

+The usual `stack ghc Main.hs` will also work

 # Usage

 This is meant to be used as a command line tool where the user provides a file